PIH/malawi-child-puppet/README.md

 unzip openmrs-config-zl.zip
 ```

-4) Make sure zip file is also staged in the directory `/home/emradmin/mental-health` directory
+4) Make sure zip file is also staged in the directory `/home/emradmin/mental-health`
    (I believe it's staged here so that it can be updated by clients without having to update the code)
 ```
 rm -rf ../../openmrs-config-zl.zip